Revolve Finance Accountholder Agreement

 By providing us with names and account information of a person or entity to which you wish to direct a bill payment (“Payee”), you authorize us to use the information provided by you to send a payment and to debit your Account and remit funds on your behalf.
 In order to process payments more efficiently and effectively, we may alter or edit payment data or data formats in accordance with Payee directives.
 We will use our best efforts to make all your payments properly.
 However, we will incur no liability if we are unable to complete any payment because of the following circumstances:

-Your Account does not contain sufficient funds to complete the transaction
+- Your Account does not contain sufficient funds to complete the transaction;

-The payment processing center is not working properly and you know or have been advised by us about the malfunction before you initiated the bill payment
+- The payment processing center is not working properly and you know or have been advised by us about the malfunction before you initiated the bill payment;

-You have not provided correct payment information or the correct name, address, phone number, or account information for the Payee
+- You have not provided correct payment information or the correct name, address, phone number, or account information for the Payee;

-It can be shown that the Payee received the bill payment within the normal delivery timeframe and failed to process the payment through no fault of ours
+- It can be shown that the Payee received the bill payment within the normal delivery timeframe and failed to process the payment through no fault of ours;

-We have reason to believe that a bill pay request may not be authorized by you and/or
+- We have reason to believe that a bill pay request may not be authorized by you and/or;

-Circumstances beyond our control (such as, but not limited to, fire, flood or interference from an outside force) prevent the proper execution of the transaction and we have taken reasonable precautions to avoid these circumstances
+- Circumstances beyond our control (such as, but not limited to, fire, flood or interference from an outside force) prevent the proper execution of the transaction and we have taken reasonable precautions to avoid these circumstances.

-The Payee's ability to access these funds is at the sole discretion of the Payee's financial institution.
+The Payee’s ability to accept these funds (“bill pay”) is at the sole discretion of the Payee’s financial institution.
 You acknowledge that once the money is delivered to the Payee, the transaction is non-reversible and non-refundable to you.
 We are not responsible for determining whether the amount of money being sent is correct for any underlying transaction or is actually owed to the Payee.
 Any dispute that may arise between you and the Payee relating to a payment made or received, or any other aspect of a transaction between you and the Payee, is not our responsibility.

 You acknowledge that we do not ensure the quality, safety or legality of any merchandise received, nor that a seller will even ship the merchandise.
 We are not responsible for payments made to unintended payees due to the input of incorrect information by you, nor will we be responsible for verification of the identity of payees.